aronfarber/aronfarber.github.io/content/personal/concerts.md

 Immediately after arriving home from the show in Cambridge on the 25th, I bought a ticket to go to see the next day's show in New York.
 Coincidentally, I was already going back home to New York on the 26th, but when booking Anomalie tickets I chose to go to the Boston show because I had friends going, and I didn't need to see it twice, or so I thought.
 This time I was alone, but surprisingly was able to socialize with some other fans.

 The show was exactly the same as the day prior, and almost as fantastic.
 It was interesting knowing in advance what came next, down to the encore.
-I still had an absolutely amazing time dancing along, especially because I had spend almost the entire train ride home rinsing his albums and felt even more familiar with the songs.
+I still had an absolutely amazing time dancing along, especially because I had spent almost the entire train ride that day rinsing his albums and felt even more familiar with the songs.
 See below for more general thoughts surrounding the first time I saw the show.

 <hr class="solid">